 Both the student and parent must have a personal identification number (PIN) from the U.S. Department of Education to complete the FAFSA, and you can apply for your PIN at www.pin.ed.gov.
 Make sure you include the University of Delaware's school code (001431) on your FAFSA.
 For additional information on completing the FAFSA, click here.

-Fall 2014 admits to the Class of 2018: File the 2014-2015 FAFSA after January 1st but before February 15th (in order to be notified of need-based aid eligibility in mid-March)
+Students should complete the FAFSA after January 1st but before February 15th (in order to be notified of need-based aid eligibility in mid-March).
+Note that families can use projected income numbers and then update the FAFSA based on actual numbers at a later date.

 That's it!
-The University will then receive your information electronically from the federal government and notify you of your aid eligibility once we have determined it (generally within a few weeks for Spring admits and starting in mid-March for fall admits).
+The University will then receive your information electronically from the federal government and notify you of your aid eligibility once we have determined it.

-From there, each year you wish to be considered for need-based aid you will resubmit your FAFSA.
+From there, each year you wish to be considered for need-based aid you will submit your FAFSA for the subsequent year.

 Do you need an answer to a question or would you like to contact an SFS Advisor?
 Click here to get your answer.